The Best Questions to Ask About Social Security Disability

 How Much Does My Attorney Charge?

-Having an attorney assist you through the SSD application process is vital because their help reduces the chances of an error in your paperwork causing a denial of benefits.
+Having an attorney, like our Philadelphia disability lawyers, assist you through the SSD application process is vital because their help reduces the chances of an error in your paperwork causing a denial of benefits.
 This leads to faster approvals and you receiving the money you desperately need.
 Your attorney doesn’t take any money out of your pocket to do this work on your behalf.
 Instead, they appeal directly to the federal government for a percentage of your total SSD award amount, which comes from the federal government and is capped at a percentage of your total benefits amount.
 At no point should your attorney send you a bill for their services, and if they cannot recover benefits for you, there’s no reason why they should look to charge you for their services.
-They didn’t go their job — why should they get paid from your misfortune?
+They didn’t do their job — why should they get paid from your misfortune?

 If you or someone you love is suffering with a condition doctors believe will prevent them from working for at least a year or more, you may be eligible for disability benefits through the federal government.
-Call our experienced SSD attorneys today for your free consultation to discuss your situation and what we can do to help.
+Call our experienced Philadelphia disability lawyers or our New Jersey disability benefits attorneys today for your free consultation to discuss your situation and what we can do to help.